fleschutz/libSI/README.md

 What's the sum of 1 byte + 1kB + 1GB...(and so on)?
 It's...
 1.001e+30
 What's the population density on Earth (people per km² of land area)?
 It's...
 55.0557 How much land area would be available for each person on Earth?
 It's...
-18163.4 m²
+18163.4 m² What's the surface area of a soccer ball (FIFA size 5)?
+It's...
+776.521 cm² What's the volume of a soccer ball (FIFA size 5)?
+It's...
+5755.04 cm³
 ```